bobchen48/Writeups/Azure Administer Associate (AZ-104)/README.md

 With that I went to work and starting learning for my AZ-104

 ## Main Resources Used ##
-1. [AZ-104 Microsoft Azure Administrator course with SIMULATIONS by John Christopher](https://www.udemy.com/share/107xza3@_nfjuNYgcH8phfUx5i7HZRWoBra87FaT8tLz0XGlT2e76q7JPEbIu6vcmOEfTAn6/): This was my foundation course I used to get a high level foundational overview of all the Azure Services tested on the AZ-104 exam.
+1. [Udemy AZ-104 Microsoft Azure Administrator course with SIMULATIONS by John Christopher](https://www.udemy.com/share/107xza3@_nfjuNYgcH8phfUx5i7HZRWoBra87FaT8tLz0XGlT2e76q7JPEbIu6vcmOEfTAn6/): This was my foundation course I used to get a high level foundational overview of all the Azure Services tested on the AZ-104 exam.
 I picked this course because I valued being able to see the Azure Portal visually as the instructor is teaching.
 However, I do have to acknowledge that like all foundational courses, it won't be enough by itself to help you pass.

 2. [Microsoft AZ-104 Official Learning Path](https://learn.microsoft.com/en-us/training/courses/az-104t00): MS's official learning path to AZ-104.
 This was my secondary resource to complement the Udemy course